rakytap/sequential-quantum-gate-decomposer/README.md

 $ make install

-The installation directory will contain all the C header files, the static and shared libraries needed for further developments and the python interface files including a simple python example file **example.py**.
+The installation procedure will copy all the C header files, the static and shared libraries needed for further developments and the python interface files including a simple python example file **example.py** into the installation destination defined by the **path/to*qgd** path.

 ### How to use

-The usage of the decomposer is demonstrated in test files in the file **test/decomposition.py**.
-The file contains several examples to calculate the decomposition of two, three and four qubit unitaries.
-The test examples can be run by the file ** run_tests.py** in the main directory with command:

-*$ python3 run_tests.py*

-The algorithm implemented in the code decomposes a given unitary into an identity matrix.
+The algorithm implemented in the QGD package intends to transform the given unitary into an identity matrix via a sequence of CNOT and U3 operations applied on the unitary.
-In order to get the decomposition of a unitary into U3 and CNOT gates instead of operations transforming it to unity, one should give the complex transpose of the unitary as the input for the decomposition.
+Thus, in order to get the decomposition of the unitary, one should rather provide the complex transpose of the unitary as the input for the decomposition process.

+## Standalone executable

+During the compilation and the instalaltion processes of the QGD package a standalone executable was also built and copied into the directory **path/to/gsl/bin**.
+This executable can be executed by a command

+$ ./decomposition_test

+and it starts a decomposition of a random general unitary matrix.
+The source of this example is located in **path/to/qgdsource/test_standalone/** and shows a simple testcase of the usage of the QGD package on source code level.
+The Doxygen documentation of the QGD API can be also generated in order fully exploit the functionalities of the QGD package (for further details see section **Doxygen manual** at the end of this manual).

+## Python Interface

+The QGD package contains a simple python interface allowing the access of the functionalities of the QGD package from Python.
+The usage of the QGD Python interface is demonstrated in the example file **example.py** located in the directory **path/to/qgd** and can be run similarly to any python scripts.
+The example file imports the **qgd_python** module containing the wrapper class for the decomposition of a given unitary matrix.
+The wrapper class loads the shared library libqgd.so and performs the data conversion between the python and C sides.

+It should be noted, however, that the python interface functions are implemented only for few functionalities of the whole QGD API.
+Another desired interface functions can be implemented following the source of already implemented interface function in source file **python_interface.cpp** in the main directory of the QGD source code.

+### Development

+The QGD API enables the extension of the capabilities of the QGD packages into further projects.
+The QGD header files needed for the compilation of the project are provided in the directory **path/to/qgd/include**.
+The compiled object files should than be linked against the static or shared QGD library libqgd.a or libqgd.so, respectively, located in the directory **path/to/qgd/lib64**.
+To resolve all the references during the linkage, one should also link against the corresponding libraries of the GNU Scientific Library located in the GSL_LIB_DIR environment variable set above, and against the Intel MKL libraries if they were used in the compilation of the QGD package.
+The full documentation of the QGD API can be accessed by a Doxygen manual which can be accessed and recreated by steps described in the following section

+## Doxygen manual

+----- how to create doxygen API documentation --------